 And that's simply false.

-I mean, even if you compare us to Europe, whether you look at during the Obama administration or you go back all the way since 196 as 1970, the casualty rates for mass public shootings are much higher in Europe than they are in the United States.
+I mean, even if you compare us to Europe, whether you look at during the Obama administration or you go back all the way since 1970, the casualty rates for mass public shootings are much higher in Europe than they are in the United States.

 Over the eight years of the Obama administration, the casualty rate per capita, you have to put it on a per capita base for the European Union, was 50% higher than the rate in the United States.

-People forget you had 130 people killed and hundreds wounded at the concert shooting in Paris in 2015.
+You had 130 people killed and hundreds wounded at the concert shooting in Paris in 2015.

 You had three other major attacks there.